pa55/pa55nyaps/index.md

 Q7. *I am lazy to run the executable JAR file.
 Is there a OS native version that I can double-click and run?*

-Yes, there is a [Mac OS X version](https://github.com/pa55/pa55nyaps/releases/tag/release-v1.1.0-dmg).
+Yes, there is are OS native versions for MacOS and Windows, see [releases](https://github.com/pa55/pa55nyaps/releases).

 ##Further information